slaveOftime/Fun.Blazor/Docs/95 FAQ/README.md

 # FAQ

-## Can I use third party blazor components?
+## Can I use third-party Blazor components?

-Yes.
-You can just add package reference to the fsharp project and use the cli to generate the Fun.Blazor CE DSL for you.
-You can check the [cli docs](documents/Cli) for how to do that.
+Yes, you can simply add package references to the F# project and use the CLI to generate the Fun.Blazor CE DSL for you.
+Refer to the [CLI documentation](documents/Cli) for more information.

-## Can I use my existing csharp blazor components?
+## Can I use my existing C# Blazor components?

-Yes.
-You can just add project reference to the fsharp project and use the cli to generate the Fun.Blazor CE DSL for you.
-You can check the [cli docs](documents/Cli) for how to do that.
+Yes, you can just add project references to the F# project and use the CLI to generate the Fun.Blazor CE DSL for you.
+Refer to the [CLI documentation](documents/Cli) for more information.

-## Can I use Fun.Blazor to build component for my existing csharp blazor projects?
+## Can I use Fun.Blazor to build components for my existing C# Blazor projects?

-Yes.
-It is same as what you can do with csharp.
+Yes, it is the same as what you can do with C#.
 For example:

 ```fsharp
 type Counter() as this =